 Build and Comfort: Decently built but feels plasticky

 The ear cups come with thick foam padding covered with faux leather that looked good and gave us a very comfortable listening experience.
-One minor flaw, is that the ear padding is not fully sweat resistant and this limits their use as a gym headphones.
+One minor flaw is that the ear padding is not fully sweat resistant and this limits their use as a gym headphone.

 The Pulse Max has a sturdy and bulky looking design.
 While the build quality was decent it felt too plasticky.
 It lacked the premium feel of the Sony.
 The headbands too did not exude the same quality as the other Sony headphones.

 The Pulse Max has an inline mic with remote control and can be used for phone calls.
-But as mentioned earlier, the clarity of calls through the mic are not good
+But as mentioned earlier, the clarity of calls through the mic is not good

-Our Tests showed that the Motorola Pulse Max matches the Sony MDR-XB450AP in terms of sound quality.
-It comes very close to the Sony in terms of Noise isolation and surpasses it in terms of comfort to the ear.
-Sadly the headphone lacks the build quality and feel of the Sony, especially the headband and cable.
+Our Tests showed that the Motorola Pulse Max matches the Sony MDR-XB450AP in terms of sound quality and surpasses it in terms of comfort to the ear.
+Sadly the headphone lacks the build quality and feels of the Sony, especially the headband and cable.
 Also, many people will prefer the Sony because of its better and more appealing design.